Characterising the infinite volume scaling limit of gradient models with non-convex energy: Renormalisation group analysis of the vector field setting

 \section{Renormalisation group analysis of the vector field setting}

-As outlined above, the idea to treat $\dot{u}$ as part of the argument, rather than as a parameter, of the integrand in \eqref{E:Zudot} guides us to the perspective in which fields of gradients are the fundamental random objects.
-We begin this Section with a precise description of this setting.
+The reasoning outlined in the previous section guides us to the perspective in which fields of gradients are the fundamental random objects.
+We begin this section with a precise description of this setting.
 Thereafter, we introduce the main ingredients of the renormalisation group analysis adapted to our needs.
-Our aim is give concise definitions; a detailed motivation for the method may be found in \cite{ABKM} and the works cited therein.
+This section covers what is later referred to as the \emph{bulk} renormalisation group flow: its purpose is to recover the representation of the partition function in \cite{ABKM} in terms of a sequence of functionals with suitably expanded domains.
+The \emph{extended} renormalisation group flow and other definitions required for the infinite volume scaling limit are introduced in section \ref{S:6}.
+Our aim here is give concise definitions; a detailed motivation for the method may be found in \cite{ABKM} and the works cited therein.